joymnyaga/TextMining-PdfResume/README.md

 # TextMining-PdfResume

-The following project aims to explore, implement and visualize  text mining techniques as applied on a word processing document, a form of unstructured data.
+The following project aims to explore, implement and visualize  basic text mining techniques as applied on a pdf document, a form of unstructured data.